Impact of Signature Grants

 The three signature grants, totalling $210K, have supported ground-breaking services aimed at creating more positive futures for some of the most disadvantaged women in our community: women at risk of imprisonment and re-offending; Aboriginal women victims and survivors of family violence and sexual assault; and women at risk of homelessness.

-“It has been wonderful to work with the inspiring women leaders at each of the organisations supported by the signature grants: Women and Mentoring, the Aboriginal Family Violence Prevention Legal Service Victoria, and Justice Connect,’ said Gillian.
+“It has been wonderful to work with the inspiring women leaders at each of the organisations supported by the signature grants: Women and Mentoring, the Djirra (Aboriginal Family Violence Prevention and Legal Service Inc Victoria), and Justice Connect,’ said Gillian.

 “MWF’s Signature Grants have been instrumental in enabling these organisations to continue vital innovative work that would otherwise have lost momentum at a critical stage, and to ensure that the voices and experiences of disadvantaged women influence changes to our systems and policies,” said Gillian.